HassellHoff/Datastory2/index.md

 ***Preprocessing:*** The dataset's start and end dates were adjusted to match with the quote data

+*First Tesla crush in June 2016 raised the amount of quotes significantly for the following few months*

 <img width="385" alt="Screenshot 2021-12-17 at 9 22 11" src="https://user-images.githubusercontent.com/92207222/146505557-6a81ea89-fe1b-43e6-af6c-87f6fa03b0de.png">

 ***Figure 2:*** Tesla's stock price through the years